ONOE MONTARÔ

 Comments:

 Onoe Montarô was a talented Kyôto tachiyaku actor, who was active in his native city from the end of the 1740s to the beginning of the 1770s.
 Well-endowed, he was said to have a great stage presence.
 With the exception of a short stay in Edo, he made all his career in Kyôto.
-It is worthy to note that he has never performed, even once, in Ôsaka.
+It was worthy to note that he had never performed, even once, in Ôsaka.

 [1] The 15th day of the 5th lunar month of the 9th year of the Meiwa era was the 15th of June 1772 in the western calendar.